crytic/building-secure-contracts/program-analysis/echidna/Exercise-X.md

 <details>
   <summary>5th property</summary>

-  Player should not `burn` tokens before the `timeLock` period.
+  Player should not `burn` (lock) tokens before the `timeLock` period.
-  What is token burning?
+  The `ERC20` used in this exercise does not implement a public `burn` functionality, so the actual burning (removing from the total supply) is not possible.

-  You can burn tokens by sending them to the `0` address or by sending them to a non existent address.
-Sending to the `0` address is not possible because of the `0` address checks in the `ERC20` OZ standard.
-Sending them to any address shouldn't be possible as well because of the `timeLock`.
+  The only way a player could lock the tokens is by sending them to a non-existent address.

   This property would be invalidated if any of our previous property were invalidated (which seems to not be the case at the moment).
 Let's leave this property for now and move on.

 </details>